-- WDR can cause artifacts in the image. - WDR may not be available for all capture modes. - 1.
-Go to Video > Image > Wide dynamic range. - 2.
-Turn on WDR. - 3.
-Use the Local contrast slider to adjust the amount of WDR. - 4.
-If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.
+- WDR can cause artifacts in the image.

+- 1. Go to Image > Wide dynamic range.

+- 2. Turn on WDR.

+- 3. If you still have problems, go to Exposure and adjust the Exposure zone to cover the area of interest.

 Find out more about WDR and how to use it at axis.com/web-articles/wdr.